 He was trapped in a no-win situation.

-To him it was clear that my emptiness and insecurities were beyond his help.
+To him, it was clear that my emptiness and insecurities were beyond his help.
 But I was disappointed and desperate.
+I had let my body image issues into our marriage.
 Prince Charming couldn’t convince me that I was winning the beauty pageant of life.
 He tried to tell me that only God could help with this one.
-This made me even more angry.
+This made me even angrier.

 Why wouldn’t he take responsibility for this part of his role as my husband?